-- Obtain appropriate signatures on the Clerkship Program Excused Absence Request Form at least 30 days prior to the date of the absence.
-An absence due to a sudden emergency is the exception to the 30-day advanced notice rule. - Upload the completed Clerkship Program Excused Absence Request Form to the 'Excused Absences' folder (within the 'My Personal Documents' section) of a student's Medtrics profile.
-Students should also maintain a copy for their records.
+• Obtain appropriate signatures on the Clerkship Program Excused Absence Request Form at least 30 days prior to the date of the absence.
+An absence due to a sudden emergency is the exception to the 30-day advanced notice rule. • Upload the completed Clerkship Program Excused Absence Request Form to the 'Excused Absences' folder (within the 'My Personal Documents' section) of a student's Medtrics profile.